abramz/magic-lightspeed-next/README.md

-Put a Project Lightspeed behind login so it can be private
+Put a Project Lightspeed stream behind login so it can be private

 For now, it uses an allowlist of emails passed by an environment variable